-Stay Xero certified by earning ongoing education credits
+Stay Xero certified by earning ongoing certification credits

-If you're a Xero certified adviser, you'll need to collect 20 Xero U (XU) credits every 12 months to maintain your Xero Partner Certification.
+If you're Xero certified, you'll need to collect 20 certification credits every 12 months to maintain your Xero certification.

-You need to collect 20 XU credits for ongoing education in the 12 months leading up to your expiry date.
+You need to collect 20 certification credits for ongoing certification in the 12 months leading up to your expiry date.
 Earn these credits by taking self-paced learning courses, classroom courses, or webinars.

-Use the search and filter in Xero U to find the courses with XU credits.
+Use the search and filter in Xero U to find the courses with certification credits.
 You'll see the number of credits you can earn on each course.

 Self-paced learning courses

-Complete the course to receive your XU credits.
+Complete the course to receive your certification credits.

 - Go to Xero U (Xero U website).

-- On the home page, click the plus icon next to Further refine your search, and then select the XU Credits option under Accreditation.
-Make sure this is the only option selected in this column.
+- On the home page, click the plus icon next to Further refine your search, and then select an option under Certification credits.
+Make sure you only select one option in this column.